BerhaneTsegay/foundational-concepts-in-cybersecurity-jwild1_cbugg/README.md

 ~~8.
 Data Hiding~~

 9. Simplicity
-    -The minimization of incidental complexity.
+    - The minimization of incidental complexity.

 10. Minimization
     - limiting the places where users and other programs can enter or extract data.